 On August 24, 2006, our management with the approval of the Executive Committee of our Board of Directors determined to shut down the operations of NEWS and to dispose of or redeploy all of the assets used in connection with its operations.
 NEWS was formed in early 2005 to commercialize in the United States and Canada a proprietary and patented water treatment technology owned by a Mexican company.
-In connection with the shut-down, we currently expect to recognize, in the quarter ended September 30, 2006, a non-cash pre-tax impairment charge of approximately \$17.8 million against the assets attributable to the water treatment business.
-This estimated impairment charge relates to the write-down of investments in property, plant and equipment of approximately \$15.8 million and advances and other capitalized costs associated with certain agreements of approximately \$2.0 million.
+In connection with the shut-down, we recognized, in the quarter ended September 30, 2006, a non-cash pre-tax impairment charge of approximately \$17.8 million against the assets attributable to the water treatment business.
+This estimated impairment charge relates to the write-down of investments in property, plant and equipment of approximately

+\$15.8 million and advances and other capitalized costs associated with certain agreements of approximately \$2.0 million which is recorded in the environmental services segment.

 In addition, we expect to incur pre-tax cash charges for severance and other exit costs in the range of \$4.0 million to \$4.5 million, including severance costs of approximately \$500,000 and site closure costs of approximately \$3.5 million to \$4.0 million, which will be expensed as incurred, with the majority of these costs expected to be incurred in 2006 and 2007.
+We expensed \$440,000 in the quarter ended September 30, 2006 in severance and other exit costs related to NEWS.

-In September 2006, we started to shut down the facilities and will start the site closure process as soon as all existing projects have been completed.
+In September 2006, we started to shut down the facilities of NEWS and will start the site closure process as soon as all existing projects have been completed.
 In addition, we have begun the process of exploring possible sale of existing equipment and facilities.
 However, our failure to shut down the facilities as planned and to sell or redeploy the existing equipment and facilities could have a material adverse effect on our consolidated financial statements.